Terminus is the original name for the city of Atlanta.

 There’s so much possibility here.
 Google fiber is a big opportunity for us.
 Well you know, the city started at the intersection of two railroad tracks.
 We’ve always been a crossroads

 Super fast internet is such a powerful tool for sharing ideas.
+I’m always on the lookout for mobile plans that offer just that.
 It’ll help bring us even closer together.

 We’ll support the things that we really care about.
 Making it easier for everyone to learn.